Children of Muhammad

-The common view is that the Islamic prophet Muhammad had three sons, named Abd Allah, Ibrahim, and Qasim, and four daughters, named Fatima, Ruqayya, Umm Kulthum, and Zaynab.
-The children of Muhammad are said to have been born to his first wife Khadija bint Khuwaylid, except his son Ibrahim, who was born to Maria al-Qibtiyya.
-None of Muhammad's sons reached adulthood, but he had an adult foster son, Zayd ibn Harithah.
-Daughters of Muhammad all reached adulthood but only Fatima outlived her father.
-Citing, among others, the reported advanced age of Khadija, some Twelver Shia sources contend that Fatima was the only biological daughter of Muhammad, as she is known to have enjoyed a closer relationship with Muhammad, compared to Ruqayya, Umm Kulthum, and Zaynab.
-That Fatima was the only biological daughter of Muhammad appears to be the mainstream view among Twelver Shia Muslims.
+The children of Muhammad were the sons and daughters attributed to the Islamic prophet Muhammad.
+The common view is that Muhammad had three sons, Abd Allah, Ibrahim, and Qasim, and four daughters, Fatima, Ruqayya, Umm Kulthum, and Zaynab.
+All are said to have been born to his first wife, Khadija bint Khuwaylid, except Ibrahim, whose mother was Maria al-Qibtiyya.

+None of Muhammad's sons reached adulthood, while all of his daughters did.
+Only Fatima outlived him.
+Muhammad also had an adult foster son, Zayd ibn Harithah.
+Some Twelver Shia sources contend that Fatima was Muhammad's only biological daughter, citing, among other arguments, the reported advanced age of Khadija.
+These sources also note Fatima's closer relationship with Muhammad compared with Ruqayya, Umm Kulthum, and Zaynab.